C-Hg/many-words/exercises/guidelines.md

 1. create a new folder for a lesson if needed, words are linked to lessons based on their parent folder
 1. copy the word template once for each word in the lesson folder
+1. filenames must not contain hyphens, only underscores
 1. **refer to already filled templates to get a good understanding!**

 ## Detailled instructions for the word template